-Red Pocket Mobile is a low-cost cell phone provider that’s unique because it lets you keep your phone and choose the network that you want to use: Verizon, AT&T, Sprint or T-Mobile.
+Red Pocket Mobile is a low-cost cell phone service provider that lets you keep your phone and choose from any of the major wireless networks.

-What makes Red Pocket different is that you CAN choose your own network:
+What makes Red Pocket different is that you can choose your own network:

 - GSMA = AT&T